Rainfall Statistics for Wastewater Water Balance

 Since a water balance is simply a calculation of 'water in' and 'water out', simplicity is the key.
 We cannot expect to know the actual rainfall over the next 10 years, but we can use some reasonable statistical values to derive a possible and/or probable rainfall regime.
 We can err on the side of caution or we can be simply blinded by the numbers.
 The key is 'low risk'.

-At best, the average monthly rainfall accounts for a failure one in two years, and the 70th percentile monthly values for two years in 10.
+At best, the average monthly rainfall accounts for a failure five years in 10, and the 70th percentile monthly values for two years in 10.

 What is more important is the gauge of sensitivity of the model to changes in rainfall, evapotranspiration, soil permeability and effluent load in determining a safe and sustainable land application area.

 Bureau of Meteorology Climate Data Online access from http://www.bom.gov.au/climate/data/index.shtml